55minutes/fiftyfive-wicket/README.md

 ## Compass

-The fiftyfive-wicket archetype includes stylesheets that are written using the SCSS syntax, which are then compiled down to standard CSS using [Compass][compass].
+The fiftyfive-wicket archetype includes stylesheets that are written in [Sass][sass] using the SCSS syntax, which are then compiled down to standard CSS using [Compass][compass].
 This gives you powerful tools like variables and mixins, and improves browser performance by merging separate CSS files into a single response.

 We've integrated Compass with the Maven build process, meaning `mvn compile` also compiles SCSS to CSS, and `mvn clean` also deletes the compiled CSS.
 We recommend stylesheet authors run `compass watch` as part of their workflow so that CSS files are automatically regenerated the instant you save an SCSS file.

 Read more about how we use Compass by visiting our [css3-foundation project][cssf].

 ## Shortcuts

-We've identified the most common boilerplate that is repeated over and over when authoring Wicket pages and created static helper methods for making this code much more concise.
+We've identified the most commonly reused patterns when authoring Wicket pages and created static helper methods for making this code much more concise.
 We call these [Shortcuts][shortcuts].

 For example, often you will want to specify a CSS class for a Wicket component in Java.
 Here's how you normally would do this in Wicket: